-How Zeus Tricked Hera Into Marrying Him
+How Zeus Tricked Hera into Marriage

 Hera and Zeus — Jupiter and Juno on Mount Ida, oil on canvas by Charles-Antoine Coypel.

-Postology Icon Get an AI-generated summary of this Myth
+Get an AI-generated summary of this Myth

-The Seduction of Hera
+The Courtship of Hera

 After many unsuccessful attempts, Zeus decided to resort to trickery…

 Knowing about Hera Hera’s love and empathy for animals to his own advantage.
-He triggered a terrible storm and turn himself into a Cuckoo (bird).
-Hera took pity on the poor bird caught in a storm and warmed it by placing it on her breast.
-At this instant, Zeus resumed his true form and asked for her hand and accepted.
-In a more dramatic version, Zeus would have raped her.
-Covered with shame, Hera would have decided to marry him.
+He triggered a terrible storm and turn himself into a Cuckoo bird.
+When Hera found the poor creature shivering in the storm, she took pity on it and warmed it by placing it on her breast.
+In that instant, Zeus resumed his true form and, with a mixture of charm and sincerity, asked for her hand in marriage.
+Hera accepted.

 Zeus and Hera Sculpture